President & Chief Executive Officer

 The incoming President and CEO will inherit the preeminent Christian anti-hunger organization in the United States with a rich, decades-long legacy of achievements in legislative and executive advocacy that have bent the arc of history toward justice.
 The successful incoming President and CEO, however, must navigate this faith-based organization through the shifting political and religious landscape to maintain its reputation and continue the successes built on both this reputation and the justness of its mission.
 S/he will develop and lead a political strategy to end hunger in the United States and abroad, while broadening Bread’s important Christian identity, ensuring inclusivity, and embracing a genuine commitment to social and racial justice in the organization’s programs and operations.
 The President and CEO will work collaboratively with internal and external stakeholders to drive advocacy, grow funding, and implement advocacy campaigns to achieve the moral imperative of ending hunger.

-This is an exciting opportunity for a leader of Christian faith to effect change for people living with hunger and poverty in the United States and around the world.
+This is an exciting opportunity for a leader of Christian faith to affect change for people living with hunger and poverty in the United States and around the world.

 Bread for the World advocates for changes in policies, programs and conditions that allow hunger and poverty to persist, both in the United States and abroad.
 The organization executes its mission through advocacy, outreach, education, and prayer.
 The organization has embraced a commitment to applying a racial equity lens to all its work, and strives to embody this commitment in its advocacy, communications, research, organizing and operations.